JsonMapper/JsonMapper/README.md

 # Why use JsonMapper
 Continuously mapping your JSON responses to your own objects becomes tedious and is error-prone.
-Not mentioning the tests that needs to be written for said mapping.
+Not mentioning the tests that need to be written for said mapping.

-JsonMapper has been build with the most common usages in mind.
-In order to allow for those edge cases which are not supported by default, it can easily be extended as its core has been designed using middleware.
+JsonMapper has been built with the most common usages in mind.
+To allow for those edge cases which are not supported by default, it can easily be extended as its core has been designed using middleware.

 JsonMapper supports the following features